mvolkmann/blog/src/prolog.md

 ## Typical Flow

+To start a Prolog REPL, enter an implementation command such as `swipl` or `gprolog`.

-To evaluate a query in an interactive session, enter a query terminated with a period.
+To evaluate a query in the REPL, enter the query terminated with a period.
 If the query does not contain any variables then `true` or `false` will be output.
 If the query does contain variables, the first set of values that satisfy the query will be output.
 To see the next set, press the semicolon key.
+A period will be output after the last set.

-To evaluate operators that result in value, assign the expression to a variable.
+To evaluate arithmetic operators that result in a numeric value, assign the expression to a variable using the `=` operator.
 For example, entering `X = 1 + 2.` will output `X = 3.`

 The typical steps to run a Prolog program are: